 Sydney Park in St Peters is another excellent dog friendly park, with winding trails for you and your dog to explore off-leash, and plenty of wide, open spaces for a game of ball or a belly scratch in the sun.
 This park boasts rolling hills, meandering pathways and picturesque wetlands.

 Enjoy a wonderful coastal walks.
 Two of Sydney’s best are the Bondi to Coogee Coastal Walk in the eastern suburbs and The Curl Curl to Freshwater Coastal Walk on the northern beaches.
-While both walkways are on-leash only, there are off-leash parks along the way to let your dog stretch their legs, notably Burrows Park in Clovelly and Trenerry Reserve in Coogee, and the Flora and Ritchie Roberts Reserve, the Adam Street Reserve and the Curl Curl Lagoon in Curl Curl.
+While both walkways are on-leash only, there are off-leash parks along the way to let your dog stretch their legs, notably Burrows Park in Clovelly and Trenerry Reserve in Coogee.

-Also on the northern beaches, the Narrabeen Lagoon trail features a scenic 8.4 km circuit track through native Australian bush, following the water’s edge in one long continuous loop.
-As per the coastal walks, dogs are welcome here on-leash.
+On the Northern Beaches, the trail features a scenic 8.4 km circuit track through native Australian bush, following the water’s edge in one long continuous loop.
+For off-leash walks visit The Flora and Ritchie Roberts Reserve, the Adam Street Reserve and the Curl Curl Lagoon in Curl Curl.